Kugelschieber/asl/README.md

 # ASL

-ASL stands for Arma Scripting Language, a C-style scripting language compiled to SQF.
+ASL stands for Arma Scripting Language, a case sensitive C-style scripting language compiled to SQF.
 ASL is intended to simplify Arma 3 mod and mission development and eliminate the pain of SQF's bad syntax.

 Main reasons for ASL: